xye7ei/metaparse/README.md

 <!-- The declaration style targets [Context-Free Grammars][CFG] with completeness check (such as detection of repeated declarations, non-reachable symbols, etc).
 To allow ultimate ease of use, the [BNF][BNF] grammar definition is approached by the Python `class` structure, where each method definition therein is both a **syntactic rule** associated with **semantic behavior**.
 -->

-The design of this module is inspired by [Parsec] in Haskell and [instaparse] in Clojure, targeting at "native parsing".
+The design of this module is inspired by [instaparse] in Clojure targeting at "native parsing".
 It is remarkable for

+* native structure to represent grammar rules
-* no **literal string notations** for grammar (like in [Instaparse][])
+    - no **literal string notations** like `"E = E + T"`, `"T = F"` etc.
+* rule semantics in *pure* Python
 * no [DSL][] feeling<sup>[2]</sup>
 * no dependencies
 * no helper/intermediate files generated
-* rule semantics in *pure* Python
 * etc.

+thanks to *metaprogramming* techniques.
 <sub>[2]. may be untrue.</sub>

-Though this slim module does not intend to replace more extensive tools like [ANTLR][], it is extreme handy and its integration in Python projects is seamless.
+Though this slim module does not intend to replace more extensive tools like [ANTLR][], it is extremely handy and its integration in Python projects is seamless.

+### The tiny documentation

-Formally, the code structure for grammar declaration with `metaparse` can be described as
+Demonstrated by the above example, the code structure for grammar declaration with `metaparse` can be more formally described as

 ``` python
 from metaparse import cfg, <parser>